veridonia/whitepaper/Whitepaper.md

 The current paradigm of social media platforms is increasingly misaligned with the broader interests of society.
 Rather than facilitating meaningful information exchange, these systems have evolved into attention-capture mechanisms engineered to maximise screen time.
 Their algorithms prioritise engagement through psychological manipulation, often at the expense of informative or socially valuable content.
 As a result, content with the highest emotional appeal—not necessarily the highest quality—achieves the greatest visibility, while important discourse is frequently relegated to the margins.
 In effect, emotionally charged noise is amplified, while informational signal is suppressed.

-Veridonia is an online feed conceived as a response to these challenges.
+Veridonia is conceived as a response to these challenges.
 Instead of relying on opaque engagement algorithms, it introduces a structure where communities themselves shape what rises to visibility in the feed through open, verifiable procedures.
 The emphasis is on rebuilding trust in how feed curation happens – who participates, how decisions are made, and how influence is earned – rather than asserting any particular view of what information is correct.

 ## 2. Problem Statement